PPMstar/PPMnotebooks/Demos/README.md

 ---------|---------|-------------------
-rprof_demo.ipynb    | Demonstration of how to use radial profile output including examples of methods | PPMstarHub 1.2.6 MomsData_Demo.ipynb | Demo of Briquette (we call them moms) data which is 3D data filtered to $4^3$ voxels | PPMstarHub 1.2.6 rprofile-widget.ipynb  | A widget to plot radial profile data with a simple GUI |  >= PPMstarHub 1.2.5
+rprof_demo.ipynb    | Demonstration of how to use radial profile output including examples of methods | PPMstarHub 1.2.6 MomsData_Demo.ipynb | Demo of Briquette (we call them moms) data which is 3D data filtered to $4^3$ voxels | PPMstarHub 1.2.6 RProf_gui.ipynb  | A widget to plot radial profile data with a simple GUI |  >= PPMstarHub 1.2.5 Slice_gui.ipynb | A widget to plot slice images of Moms data with a GUI | PPMstarHub 1.2.6 Mollweide_gui.ipynb | A widget to plot Mollweide projections of Moms data with a GUI | PPMstarHub 1.2.6